dmx-systems/dmx-linqa/README.md

 | `sv` | Swedish                |
 | `uk` | Ukrainian              |

+There are 3 user roles: *administrators* (create workspaces and user accounts, manage memberships and user roles), *editors* (edit content objects and arrange the whiteboard), and *users* (browsing whiteboard content).

 Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
+Automatic text translation is done by the means of the [DeepL](https://www.deepl.com) service.

-Linqa is Open Source software under the GNU AGPL license.
+Like the DMX platform, Linqa itself is Open Source software under the GNU AGPL license.

 Linqa is the generalized version and subsequent derivate of the [DMX Zukunftswerk](https://github.com/dmx-systems/dmx-zukunftswerk) customer project.

 Issue tracker: https://github.com/dmx-systems/dmx-linqa/issues